Znaxh/CodeSolAI/README.md

 # CodeSolAI

 **CodeSolAI** is a fully autonomous agentic CLI tool for interacting with large language models (LLMs) like Claude, Gemini, and GPT.
-It provides both simple chat interactions and sophisticated agent capabilities for autonomous task execution.
+It provides both simple chat interactions and sophisticated agent capabilities for autonomous task execution with advanced task decomposition, sequential execution, and comprehensive project creation capabilities.

 ## Features